dayglojesus/test-foo/README.md

 If you comment out the first spec, the _second spec passes_.

-Moreover, after commenting out the first spec, if you change the value of the `hash` variable to a non-hash value like `false`, the _spec fails_.
+Moreover, after commenting out the first spec, if you change the value of the `hash` variable to a non-hash value like `false`, the _spec fails_ -- which is expected behaviour.

 What am I missing?
+Is this a bug?